code-423n4/2023-12-revolutionprotocol/README.md

 # Overview
 ## the Revolution protocol ⌐◨-◨

-### intro
+## intro
 Revolution is a set of contracts that improve on [Nouns DAO](https://github.com/nounsDAO/nouns-monorepo).
 Nouns is a generative avatar collective that auctions off one ERC721, every day, forever.
 100% of the proceeds of each auction (the winning bid) go into a shared treasury, and owning an NFT gets you 1 vote over the treasury.

 Revolution seeks to make governance token ownership more accessible to creators and builders, and balance the scales between culture and capital while committing to a constant governance inflation schedule.

 The ultimate goal of Revolution is fair ownership distribution over a community movement where anyone can earn decision making power over the energy of the movement.

 In Revolution, instead of [auctioning](https://nouns.wtf/) off a generative PFP, anyone can upload art pieces to the [CultureIndex](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/CultureIndex.sol) contract, and the community votes on their favorite art pieces.
 The top piece is auctioned off every day via the [AuctionHouse](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsAuctionHouse.sol).

-A portion of the auction proceeds is split with the creator of the art piece in the form of governance and Ether, and the rest is sent to the DAO treasury.
-The winner of the auction receives the ERC721 of the art piece, and the creator receives an amount of governance tokens and Ether.
-Both the ERC721 and the governance token have voting power to vote on art pieces in the **CultureIndex**.
+A portion of the auction proceeds is split with the creator of the art piece, and the rest is sent to the DAO treasury.
+The winner of the auction receives the ERC721 of the art piece, and the creator receives an amount of ERC20 gov tokens and Ether.
+Both the ERC721 and the ERC20 governance token have voting power to vote on art pieces in the **CultureIndex**.

+## relevant contracts

+### CultureIndex
+[**CultureIndex.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/CultureIndex.sol) is a directory of uploaded art pieces that anyone can add to.
+Owners of a specific ERC721 or ERC20 can vote on any given art piece.
+The art piece vote ranking data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol) a heap datastructure to enable O(1) lookups of the highest voted piece.

+The contract has a function called **dropTopVotedPiece**, only callable by the owner, which pops (removes) the top voted item from the **MaxHeap** and returns it.

+### VerbsToken
+**[VerbsToken.sol]**(https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsToken.sol) is a fork of the [NounsToken](https://github.com/nounsDAO/nouns-monorepo/blob/master/packages/nouns-contracts/contracts/NounsToken.sol) contract. **VerbsToken** owns the **CultureIndex**.
+When calling **mint()** on the **VerbsToken**, the contract calls **dropTopVotedPiece** on a **CultureIndex** contract, and creates the ERC721 metadata based on the returned data from the CultureIndex.

-### AuctionHouse creator payment
+### AuctionHouse
+**[VerbsAuctionHouse.sol]**(https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsAuctionHouse.sol) is a fork of the [NounsAuctionHouse](https://github.com/nounsDAO/nouns-monorepo/blob/master/packages/nouns-contracts/contracts/NounsAuctionHouse.sol) contract, that mints **VerbsToken**s.
+Additionally, the **AuctionHouse** splits proceeds of the auction (the amount paid by the winning bidder) with the creator of the art piece that was minted.

+#### Creator payment
 The **creatorRateBps** defines the proportion (in basis points) of the auction proceeds that is reserved for the creator of the art piece, called the _creator's share_.
 The **entropyRateBps** defines the proportion of the _creator's share_ that is sent to the creator directly in Ether.
 The remaining amount of the _creator's share_ is sent to the [TokenEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/TokenEmitter.sol) contract's **buyToken** function to buy the creator governance tokens, according to a targeted linear emission schedule [VRGDA](https://www.paradigm.xyz/2022/08/vrgda).

-### TokenEmitter contract
+### TokenEmitter
+**[TokenEmitter.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/TokenEmitter.sol)** is a linear VRGDA that mints an ERC20 token when the payable **buyToken** function is called, and enables anyone to purchase the ERC20 governance token at any time.

+You can read more about VRGDA's [here](https://www.paradigm.xyz/2022/08/vrgda), and view their implementation for NFTs [here](https://github.com/transmissions11/VRGDAs).
+The Token Emitter utilizes a continuous VRGDA or VRGDAC to support ERC20 token purchases, originally implemented [here](https://gist.github.com/transmissions11/485a6e2deb89236202bd2f59796262fd).

+Basically, a VRGDA contract dynamically adjusts the price of a token to adhere to a specific issuance schedule.
+You can read more about the implementation on Paradigm's site, and the relevant integrals for the VRGDAC are [here](https://www.desmos.com/calculator/im67z1tate).

+#### Creator payment
+The contract has a **creatorRateBps** and **entropyRateBps** that function the same as the **AuctionHouse** contract's.
+Whenever a **buyToken** purchase of governance tokens is made, a **creatorRateBps** portion of the proceeds is split with the **creatorsAddress** set in the contract, with direct payment calculated according to the **entropyRateBps**.

+#### Protocol rewards
+A fixed percentage of the value sent to the **buyToken** function is paid to the **TokenEmitterRewards** contract.
+The rewards setup is modeled after Zora's _fixed_ [protocol rewards](https://github.com/ourzora/zora-protocol/tree/main/packages/protocol-rewards).
+The key difference is that instead of a _fixed_ amount of ETH being split between the creator, builder, referrer, and architect, the **TokenEmitterRewards** system splits a percentage of the value to relevant parties.

 The DAO logic and executor contracts are outside the scope of this audit.